hortonworks/streamline/docs/CustomProcessor.md

-jarFileName| String| Unique name of the jar file that will be used to upload/download the jar customProcessorImpl| String| Fully qualified class name implementing the interface inputSchema| Schema| Input schema that this custom processor expects outputStreamToSchema| Map<String,Schema>| Output schema per stream that it emits topologyComponentUISpecification|TopologyComponentUISpecification| List of fields needed from user.
+jarFileName| String| Unique name of the jar file that will be used to upload/download the jar customProcessorImpl| String| Fully qualified class name implementing the interface inputSchema| Schema| Input schema that this custom processor expects outputSchema| Schema| Output schema that it emits topologyComponentUISpecification|TopologyComponentUISpecification| List of fields needed from user.
 Used by UI in topology editor